andrehuang/Algorithms-in-Big-Data-Analysis/README.md

 # Algorithms-in-Big-Data-Analysis

-This repository contains the code for the course Algorithms in Big Data Analysis by Zaiwen Wen at Peking University.
+This repository contains self-implemented code for the course Algorithms in Big Data Analysis by Zaiwen Wen at Peking University.
+Usage is only appropriate for education purpose.

 see http://bicmr.pku.edu.cn/~wenzw/bigdata2018.html